Top 10 UK Healthcare Datasets for NHS and Pharmaceutical Analysts and How to Use Them

 What It Is: Managed by NHS Digital, HES is a comprehensive dataset that captures information on hospital admissions, outpatient appointments, and A&E visits in England.
 It includes data on diagnosis, treatment, and patient demographics.

-How to Use It: HES data is invaluable for analysing patient pathways, treatment patterns, and outcomes.
-Pharmaceutical companies can use it to:
+How to Use It: The NHS strictly governs the use of HES data, which must only be used for the benefit of the NHS and improving patient outcomes.
+HES data is invaluable for analysing patient pathways, treatment patterns, and outcomes.
+Healthcare analysts can use it to:

 Track the real-world effectiveness of drugs.